tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 Guide on how to compile the project TUM OpenInfraPlatform.

-*NOTE:* This document is only a snapshot of the current state (November 2020) and may become obsolete in the future.
+*NOTE:* This document is only a snapshot of the current state (January 2021) and may become obsolete in the future.

 ## Content